salihmarangoz/github_ci_nbconvert/README.md

 Why?
 Because Github renderer sometimes doesn't load the content. `nbviewer.jupyter.org` usually cache the rendered content and will not discard it for a long time.
 With this method, rendered HTML files will be pushed to `build` branch and these files will be publicly available to view.
 Additionally;

-- `build` branch will not track history, so frequently updates will not be a problem.
+- Previous commits will be squashed in the `build` branch.
+So, frequently updates will not cause using a lot of disk space.
 - `*.ipynb` files will be deleted on the `build` branch saving disk space.

 ## Create a Build Branch